In 2022 do we still need so many icons and how can we make them accessible with aria labels

 - Add visual clutter and take up space

-- Highlight that the design was created in the last decade or has not been recently, although, in truth, most won't notice.
+- Highlight that the design was created in the last decade or has not been recently, although, in truth, most won't notice becasue we are so used to seeing them.

 It would be far better to use a text link instead of that blocky ambiguous icon.
 E.g. instead of the cloud with the fat arrow icon, just use the text “Download file”.
 We got used to using down pointing chevrons or arrows to show the 2015 page viewer, that they needed to scroll down.
 In 2022, we all know about this and don’t really require those arrows.